Redundancy: Get It Right!

 Termination of temporary and contract workers

 ‘Natural’ simply means not recruiting to a post when someone leaves.
 The staff headcount in the organisation is reduced by shedding those staff choosing to leave.
 This is relevant when a firm knows that it has a high staff churn and has the time to wait for the effect of leavers to be felt.
-Where a role is key to the organisation it may be possible to advertise internally allowing staff transfer or promotion to fill the role.
+Where a job is key to the organisation it may be possible to advertise internally allowing staff transfer or promotion to fill the job.
 This method leaves a hole elsewhere in the organisation.
-The internal recruitment process can be repeated until a role is identified which does not need to be filled.
+The internal recruitment process can be repeated until a job is identified which does not need to be filled.

-Natural wastage is a strategic remedy and presumes that management are thinking ahead and modelling the future.
+Natural wastage is a strategic remedy and presumes that management are thinking ahead and continually modelling the future.

 Retirement and Early Retirement